plex1/SpinalDev/README.md

 #Go to a risc-v cpu
 cd /home/spinaldev/projects/spinal/VexRiscv

-#Generate the Verilog of the cpu
+#Generate the verilog of the cpu
 sbt "run-main vexriscv.demo.GenFull"

 #Inspect generated files